stratusadv/dandy/docs/tutorials/09_caching.md

 ## What is Caching?

-Caching is a technique used to speed up the execution of a function by storing the result of the function call our output.
+Caching is a technique used to speed up the execution of a function by storing the result of the function call.

 The `@cache_to_memory` or `@cache_to_sqlite` decorator is used to cache the result of a function call.

 ## Adding Caching

-Let's make our selves a map and add `@cache_to_memory` to the `process` method.
+Let's make ourselves a map and add `@cache_to_memory` to the `process` method.

 ```python exec="True" source="above" source="material-block" result="markdown" session="caching"
 from time import perf_counter